The necessary and sufficient conditions of copositive tensors: Introduction

-As a natural extension of the counterparts for symmetric matrices, the concepts of eigenvalues and eigenvectors were introduced by Qi \cite{LQ1} to the higher order symmetric tensors, and the existence of the eigenvalues and eigenvectors and their practical application in determining positive definiteness of an even degree multivariate form were studied also.
-Lim \cite{LL} independently introduced this notion and proved the existence of the maximum and minimum eigenvalues using the variational approach.
-Qi \cite{LQ1, LQ2} extended some nice properties of matrices to the higher order tensors.
-Qi \cite{LQ2, LQ3} defined E-eigenvalues and the E-characteristic polynomial of a tensor, and obtained an E-eigenvalue of a tensor is a root of the E-characteristic polynomial.
-Subsequently, this topics are attracted attention of many mathematicians from different disciplines.
-For diverse studies and applications, see Chang \cite{C09}, Chang, Pearson and Zhang \cite{CPT1}, Chang, Pearson and Zhang \cite{CPT}, Hu, Huang and Qi \cite{HHQ}, Hu and Qi \cite{HQ}, Ni, Qi, Wang and Wang \cite{NQWW}, Ng, Qi and Zhou \cite{NQZ}, Song and Qi \cite{SQ13,SQ10}, Yang and Yang \cite{YY10,YY11}, Zhang \cite{TZ}, Zhang and Qi \cite{ZQ}, Zhang, Qi and Xu \cite{ZQX} and references cited therein.\\
+As a natural extension of the counterparts for symmetric matrices, the concepts of eigenvalues and eigenvectors were introduced by Qi \cite{LQ1} for higher order symmetric tensors, and the existence of the eigenvalues and eigenvectors and their practical applications in determining positive definiteness of an even degree multivariate form were also studied by Qi \cite{LQ1}.
+Lim \cite{LL} independently introduced this notion and proved the existence of the maximum and minimum eigenvalues using a variational approach.
+Qi \cite{LQ1, LQ2} extended some nice properties of matrices to higher order tensors.
+Qi \cite{LQ2, LQ3} defined $E$-eigenvalues and the $E$-characteristic polynomial of a tensor, and proved that an $E$-eigenvalue of a tensor is a root of the $E-$characteristic polynomial.
+Subsequently, these topics attract attention of many mathematicians from different disciplines.
+For diverse studies and applications on these topics, see Chang \cite{C09}, Chang, Pearson and Zhang \cite{CPT1}, Chang, Pearson and Zhang \cite{CPT}, Hu, Huang and Qi \cite{HHQ}, Hu and Qi \cite{HQ}, Ni, Qi, Wang and Wang \cite{NQWW}, Ng, Qi and Zhou \cite{NQZ}, Song and Qi \cite{SQ13,SQ10}, Yang and Yang \cite{YY10,YY11}, Zhang \cite{TZ}, Zhang and Qi \cite{ZQ}, Zhang, Qi and Xu \cite{ZQX} and references cited therein.\\